FlaxEngine/FlaxDocs/manual/ui/control/transform.md

 ## Anchor

-The control has *anchor min* and *anchor max* properties which can be set manually or via *Anchor Presets* editor.
+The control has *anchor min* and *anchor max* properties which can be set manually or via the *Anchor Presets* editor.
 The control anchors are normalized (to range 0-1) position in the parent control that the upper left and bottom right corners.
 This can be used to dock control inside the parent container so control location/size can depends on parent container bounds.

 ![Anchor Presets](media/anchor_presets.png)